Stefan Schauer

-Stefan Schauer (born 12 January 1983 in Schongau, West Germany) is a retired German ice hockey defenseman.
+Stefan Schauer (born 12 January 1983 in Schongau, West Germany) is a retired German ice hockey defenceman.
 He was drafted 162nd overall by the Ottawa Senators in the 5th round of the 2001 NHL entry draft.

 Career

 Schauer played 203 games in the DEL, getting 29 points.
 He played for Kölner Haie and the Nürnberg Ice Tigers.
 He also played 127 games in the German second division for EV Duisburg and SC Riessersee, getting 30 points.

 International

 Schauer represented Germany at the 2003 World Junior Championships, the 2005 World Championships, and at the 2006 Olympic Winter Games.